-Misconduct in Science: Each school which applies for or receives assistance under a research, research-training, or research-related program or cooperative agreement under the PHS Act must submit an annual assurance (Form PHS 6349) certifying that the school has established administrative policies as required by 42 CFR Part 93, and that it will comply with those policies and the requirements.
+Misconduct in Science: Each school which applies for or receives assistance under a research, research-training, or research- related program or cooperative agreement under the PHS Act must submit an annual assurance (Form PHS 6349) certifying that the school has established administrative policies as required by 42 CFR Part 93, and that it will comply with those policies and the requirements.
 As of January 1, 1990, Notice of Awards for programs and cooperative agreements involving research may be issued only to schools that have filed with the Office of Research Integrity (ORI), acceptable assurances for dealing with and reporting possible misconduct in science.
 The respective Offices will determine the status of a school by contacting ORI.
-Statement of Non-Delinquency on Federal Debt: The question applies only to the person or school requesting financial assistance, and does not apply to the person who signs an application form as the authorized representative of a school or on behalf of another person who actually receives the funds.
+Statement of Non-Delinquency on Federal Debt: The question applies only to the person or school requesting financial assistance, and does not apply to the person who actually receives the funds.